as of April 19, 2014

-Distribution Panel: Mariner, 3-house AC and 3-house DC circuit switches, in pilothouse, (circuit breakers
+Distribution Panel: Mariner, 3-house AC and 3-house DC circuit breaker switches.

-Auxilliary Generator: Montgomery Ward, 3000 watts, needs engine belt and testing, portside, aft
+Auxilliary Generator: Montgomery Ward, 3000 watts, (portside, aft pilothouse, under sole).

-Windvane: Monitor, SS, w/lines to tiller, 2 wood air vanes under starboard pilot berth.
+Windvane: Monitor, SS, w/lines to tiller, 2 wood vanes under starboard berth.
+1 tiller.

 Compasses: Danforth Polyaxial in PH; Danforth Constellation in cockpit pedestal.